run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/use/capture-ticket.md

 1. Access the functionality Ticket Management through the main menu Processes
     \> Request and Incident Management \> Service Request and Incident;

-2. Click on the ticket you want and then on the icon ;
+2. Click on the ticket you want and then on the icon "Open" ;

 3. Confirm the capture of the ticket.